WoominM/WoominM/README.md

 ### Glad to see you here.

-I’m a master's student in electronic engineering at TsingHua University. <br/>
+I graduated from Tsinghua University with a master's degree in information and communication engineering. <br/>

 <br/>